s-JoL/Open-Llama/README.md

 **[2023.5.8] Release v2.1**

 This update adds support for larger model training.
 Using DeepSpeed stage3 + offload + activation checkpoint, you can **train a 65B model on a single machine with 8 A100-80G**.
+At the same time, the peft library is introduced to **support training such as lora**.
 The following table compares the training speed of Open-Llama and the original Llama, and the performance data of Llama is quoted from the original Llama paper.
 |                | DeepSpeed Stage | Offload | Activation Checkpoint | Total Token | GPU hours | Speed token/s/gpu | Batch Size | CPU Memory |
 |----------------|-----------------|---------|-----------------------|-------------|-----------|-------------------|------------|------------|